 Our peer counselors take as much time as needed to thoroughly discuss a disabled player’s current accessibility hurdles, provide resources and suggestions to people with disabilities to play and find community.

 These peer counseling assessments determine the potential needs of a player and help connect them with accessible technology solutions.
-A counselor can help determine if there are equipment accessibility hurdles stopping the player from exploring the amazing worlds, stories, and experiences created in video games.
+A counselor can help determine if equipment accessibility hurdles stop the player from exploring the amazing worlds, stories, and experiences created in video games.

 These sessions can also serve as the intake for grant services.
-Personalized adaptive technology can be extremely expensive, and if a player can’t afford the solution that’s drafted in peer counseling, there are avenues of support that allow for AbleGamers to grant the customized hardware, free of charge.
+Personalized adaptive technology can be costly.
+If a player can’t afford the solution drafted in peer counseling, there are avenues of support that allow AbleGamers to grant the customized hardware free of charge.

 Providing custom equipment and hardware to people with disabilities is a critical first step to including them as players and connecting them to people in video gaming communities around the world.
 These personalized setups and technology are life-changing, but they’re also prohibitively expensive.
 Can you support AbleGamers in empowering people with disabilities by making a tax-deductible donation or donating unused equipment?